 Below is what you will receive.
 The HTML code is what you need to put into your Blogger post.
 You will also be shown an example of what your table will look like.

-Your example will not have the red arrows, these I added merely to highlight the part you will need to copy.
+Yours will not have the red arrows, these I added merely to highlight the part you need to copy.

 Sign in to Blogger

 Begin by signing into Blogger and selecting the blog you wish to insert your table into.
 If this is a new post, click new post.

 When pasting your HTML code, which you have copied from Tableizer, you need to click the HTML button.
 The default is Compose so be sure to click on HTML as seen in the screenshot above.